 - 100% response rate

-Innovation Manager.
-Cosmopolitan man.
+Curious ambivert who has a balance of introvert and extrovert features in the personality.
+Insurance professional.
+Innovation advocate.
+Believer in work-from-anywhere.
 Decent gay.
-Believer in work everywhere.
+Cosmopolitan pacifist.
 Art enthusiast.
 Nature observer.
 Intellectual learner.
 Spiritual seeker.
-Curious traveler.
+Adventurous traveler.
 Mexico fan.
 Experiential gourmet.
 Emphatic listener.
-Old coffee fan.
+Old coffee addict.
 New non-smoker.

 I am very open-minded person.
 I may ask question about allergies if I have time to prepare local food.
 Or question about snoring habits or body height to understand where is better to rest.
 Or questions about chronical diseases because people with diabetes, epilepsy or other issues may need special attention or care.
 Or questions about profession, hobbies or social media profiles.
 If you feel those questions are weird or too personal then it is better to skip the possibility to host each other.